Universal sectors in superconformal defects: Universal sectors in BPS line defects

 In this case, the dual holographic description is well understood, and much of the discussion can indeed be supported by direct arguments from the bulk perspective.
-In this regard, one can perform very similar considerations to those presented in section \ref{sec:The holographic perspective}.
-Here, however, we restrict to a purely CFT-based analysis.
+In this regard, one can perform very similar considerations to those presented in Sec. \ref{sec:The holographic perspective}.
+Here, however, we restrict the discussion to a purely CFT-based analysis.

 We begin by collecting the superdisplacement multiplets associated with the two $1/2$ BPS lines.